We use a variety of orthotic making techniques and technologies dependent on your requirements.

 The Component Orthotic: Prefabricated orthotic parts are selected and combined to bring about the best possible fit without being custom made.
 The advantages: Cheaper and quicker.
 The disadvantages: Results in a fairly chunky orthotic, not suitable for sleeker shoes.
 We cannot alter this plate thickness to provide shock absorption.

 Advantages: Cheaper than fully customised options.
-All variables such as orthotic thickness, width, flexibility, etc are prescribed to best suit you by our podiatrists.
+All variables such as orthotic thickness, angle of correction, width, flexibility, etc are prescribed to best suit you by our podiatrists.